-I used to hate feeling guilty when I said “no” because my loved ones (or strangers) would feel rejected by my healthy boundary.
+I used to feel guilty when I said “no” because I assumed my loved ones (or strangers for that matter) would feel rejected by my healthy boundary.
 So I would put up with what others were putting out, effectively over-stepping my own boundary and/or exiting the situation as soon as possible.
+My fear of other’s judgment stopped me from living in a way that was good for me.

 The fear of being loved, rejected, or judged by others stops the use of healthy boundaries.